protossw512/AdaptiveWingLoss/README.md

 * Pretrained Model and evaluation code on WFLW dataset is released.

 ## Installation
-#### Note: Code was originally developed under Python2.X and Pytorch 0.4, but tested on Python3.5.7 and Pytorch 1.3.0.
+#### Note: Code was originally developed under Python2.X and Pytorch 0.4.
+This released version was revisioned from original code and was tested on Python3.5.7 and Pytorch 1.3.0.

 Install system requirements:
 ```